Song cycles (Killmayer): Overview

-The following table contains for every song cycle the title with translation, the year of composition, the text source and its language, voice type (soprano, coloratura soprano, mezzo-soprano, tenor, baritone), and the number of movements.
+The following table contains for every song cycle the title with translation, the year of composition, the text source and its |uage, voice type (soprano, coloratura soprano, mezzo-soprano, tenor, baritone), and the number of movements.

 Song cycles

 Vier Canzonen nach Texten von Petrarca

 The cycle, composed in 1950, sets four poems by Petrarch for mixed choir a cappella:

 The whole lasts about 9 minutes.
 It was recorded in 2000 by chamber choir Josquin des Prèz under Uwe Witzel.

 Rêveries

 The cycle, composed in 1953, sets five old French poems for soprano, piano and percussion: